irreal/milos.ml/src/pages/about/index.md

 ---
 ### A long time in Development

 Computers have always intrigued me.
 I started messing with a computers before I could even reach the keyboard.
-By the age of 6, my journey into making computer software was starting.
+By the age of 6, my journey into making computer software had started.

-From those silly beginnings, a life story was formed.
+From those humble beginnings, a life story was formed.

-When I turned 18, I was already doing freelance work for smaller companies.
-A couple of years later, I landed a full time developer position and my "official career" started.
+When I turned 18, I was already doing freelance development work for a couple of companies.
+Two years later, I landed a full time developer position and my career officially started.

 ### Where I am now

-For the last 5 years, I've been in the position of Team Lead / Lead Software Engineer, where I first and foremost bring technical value to the team, but I also look at the bigger picture, planning out product roadmaps, giving ideas to product owners and evaluating theirs and all around being involved in designing products and solutions.
+For the last 5 years, I've been in the position of Team Lead / Lead Software Engineer, where I bring technical value to the team, working as the core part of the development team, but also looking at the bigger picture.
+Planning product roadmaps, giving ideas to product owners, hearing them out and evaluating their ideas.
+All around being involved in designing the products and solutions my teams are working on.

-My sights are set squarely on CTO type positions, but I'm definitely going to be one of those CTOs that gets close to the action.\
+Going forward, my sights are set squarely on CTO type positions.
+I am definitely going to be one of those CTOs that gets close to the action.\
 Now, I don't think an executive's time is best spent working on specific development tasks.
 But a CTO that stays up to date with development practices, researches new tools and approaches, holds technical talks and champions quality and maintainability is a powerful prospect in my mind.

 ### Past experience